Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 Blender is a professional, free, open source 3D computer graphics program.
 Blender was initially released in 1998 by the Dutch animation studio NeoGeo but after NeoGeo dissolved the software was continued as an open source project.

 Blender is not the most advanced 3D modelling program available.
 The likes of Cinema 4D or Maya already mentioned above do carry more weight in the commercial space, however, Blender is easier to learn in comparison and it's a good stepping stone for a novice modeller like myself.
-The quality of the models you can create in Blender will match that required at industry level, and Blender is also geared toward animation which makes it a good option for game or experience development.
+The quality of the models you can create in Blender will match that required at industry level and Blender is also geared toward animation which makes it a good option for game or experience development.

 Blender is not without it's disadvantages of course, being focused on the design of animation and games means that the software lacks tools focused on the intricate design of objects with defined measures and parameters.